kodama78/quiz/README.md

 ### Step 3 - Navigate to the newly created folder
 - In your file system (finder / explorer) navigate to the newly created "quiz" folder

-### Step 4 - Copy your files from your original quiz to your git Quiz
+### Step 4 - Copy your files from your original 'quiz form' to your git Quiz
 - Copy the files, not move, though it wouldn't matter tremendously.
+- Make sure to only copy the files related to the Quiz Form assignment.

 ### Step 5 - Commit your files to your repo (See [here](https://github.com/Learning-Fuze/git-workflow/blob/master/README.md) if you need a refresher
 - Go to your terminal / git bash